tribp/Getting-Started-JS/README.md

 ### Promises

-Promises (since ES6-2015) is a more elagant way to get more readable and intuitive code.<br> Before when 'chaining callbacks' where one callback may only start after finishing the former one, this was achieved in
+Promises (since ES6-2015) is a more elagant way to get more readable and intuitive code.<br> Before when 'chaining callbacks' where one callback may only start after finishing the former one, this was achieved in chaining them into the functions, resulting in very 'indented code' like a big triangle.

 The Promise is an Object with properties and methods

 The mechanism is like in real-life.
 You make a promise and later ...

-ther are 4 states:
+ther are 3 states:

 - pending
-- fullfilled -> '.then' method will be executed
+- fulfilled -> '.then' method will be executed
 - rejected -> '.catch' method will be executed

 ```javascript